tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 cache-control: no-store
 ~~~

-The client MAY automatically start uploading from the beginning using Upload Creation Procedure ({{upload-creation}}) if `404 (Not Found)` status code is received.
-The client SHOULD NOT automatically retry if a status code other than 204 and 404 is received.
+The client SHOULD NOT automatically retry if a client error status code between 400 and 499 (inclusive) is received.

 # Upload Appending Procedure {#upload-appending}